 Late 1960s – 1978

 The engraving turned into a work of art.
 The emblem became juicy, colorful, and convex, and came alive under the artist’s brush.
 The designer added colors to it, making the image more natural.
-Now the wooden junk is located sideways, not straight, and placed in the very center of the logo.
+Now the wooden junk is positioned sideways rather than straight, and placed at the very center of the logo.
 It has two tall masts with wide sails inflated by the tailwind.
 The waves are white as if covered with light foam.
-The surrounding space inspires hope and gives confidence in a bright future because there is no single cloud in the sky, only shining sunlight.
+The surrounding space inspires hope and confidence in a bright future because there is not a single cloud in the sky, only shining sunlight.
 A light shadow is visible only on the right as a reminder of the company’s harsh past.
-All elements are within a circle, taken in a triple volumetric frame.
+All elements are within a circle, captured in a triple-volumetric frame.

 1978 – 1989

 The OCBC Bank logo became schematic as if it depicted the shadow of a sailing ship.
 This impression is created by using only two colors, black and beige.
-The former draws all the elements in the emblem, and the latter serves as their background.
+The former contains all the elements of the emblem, and the latter serves as its background.
 Hence, the negative space is now actively used.
 However, the waves are not volumetric but linear.
 They form four stripes of different lengths, as the sign has retained its circular shape.

 1989 – 1998